 Bright Eyes Early Intervention is a private early intervention and psychology clinic servicing Sydney’s

 North Shore and the Blue Mountains Region.
-Positions currently exist in both locations.
+A position is available at our Pymble clinic.

 We provide evidence based early intervention services to children with autism and other disabilities or

 disorders, in addition to general paediatric psychology sessions.
 Our early intervention treatment

 approach utilises the principles of Applied Behaviour Analysis, which is data driven for optimal

 treatment outcomes.
 Our clients are generally preschool and primary-aged; however, we also work